industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 ![Connected](/docs/graphics/IIH_Connected.png)

-Now data can be transferred via the SLMP connection.
+Now data can be transferred via the Ethernet IP connection.
 Please find more information in the  [Usage](/docs/Usage.md) documentation.